XiaoxiaoChi-code/shadow-free-MIAs/README.md

 # shadow-free-MIAs
-This respository contains the source code of the paper "Shadow-Free Membership Inference Attacks: Recommender Systems Are More Vulnerable Than You Thought" which is submitted to the IJCAI 2024.
+This respository contains the source code of the IJCAI-24 paper "Shadow-Free Membership Inference Attacks: Recommender Systems Are More Vulnerable Than You Thought".
 Authors proposed a novel membership inference attack against recommender systems without shadow training.
 # Requirement
 * torch == 2.1.1
 * python == 3.9.18